-The instructions to configure a |tide or |wave logger are different than the standard loggers and can be found in Waves and Tides. (page 21)
+The instructions to configure a |tide or |wave logger are different than the standard loggers and can be found in Tides and Waves.

 If your logger schedule is already enabled when you decide to change the configuration you must stop running the schedule, make your changes, and enable the schedule again.
 However, any data stored so far on the logger will be lost.